 The QiCN is a flexible qualification and does not formally close for applications, therefore, you are welcome to submit your application, either by post or electronically, at any time.

-The assessment of the QiCN is usually conducted at the end of your two years of training (supervision plan) by means of a clinical portfolio and an oral examination relating to the contents of the portfolio.
+The assessment of the QiCN is usually conducted at the end of your two years of training (supervision plan) by means of a clinical portfolio and an oral examination, which will assess the competencies you have gained in pursuit of the QiCN.

 Please use the links below to download the requisite forms and handbooks: